 This contribution is to provide the following updates of the 2D avatar descriptions:

-1) Refine the 2D avatar related terms (e.g. distinguishing reference image for the base model generation process and the base image/video for the avatar animation process)
+1) Refine the 2D avatar related terms (e.g. distinguishing reference image for the DNN model generation process and the base image/video for the avatar animation process)

 2) Update the 2D avatar animation description to make it clearer.